denten-books/plain-text/1-chapter.md

 with the neural circuitry of the brain, would you know what and whom you were reading?

-## 2.5 Fleas

-Plain text + fleas from the Unix book should go here.

 [^ln2-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
 The author is rather Yuri Gurevich,